will-d-chen/image2audio/README.md

-This repository is a port of recyclopedia by Ritu1412
+This repository is a port of recyclopedia by Ritu Toshniwal (ritu1412)

 # Recyclopedia